-- A supports one module inserted in the slot referred in Table 1, in a Single-channel memory configuration. - B supports one pair of modules inserted into either the blue slots or the black slots as one pair of Dual-channel memory configuration . - C support for 4 modules inserted into the blue & blackslots as two pairs of Dual-channel memory configuration.
+A - supports one module inserted in the slot referred in Table 1, in a Single-channel memory configuration.

+B - supports one pair of modules inserted into either the blue slots or the yellow slots as one pair of Dual-channel memory configuration .

+C - support for 4 modules inserted into the blue & yellow slots as two pairs of Dual-channel memory configuration.